fschutt/azul/README.md

 ## Design

 azul is a library designed from the experience gathered during working with other GUI toolkits. azul is very different from (QT / GTK / FLTK / etc.) in the following regards:

 - GUIs are seen as a "view" into your applications data, they are not "objects" like in any other toolkit.
 There is no `button.setActive(true)` for example, as that would introduce stateful design.
 - Widgets types are simply enums that "serialize" themselves into a DOM tree.
 - The DOM is immutable and gets re-generated every frame.
 This makes testing and debugging very easy, since if you give the `get_dom()` function a specific data model, you always get the same DOM back (`get_dom()` is a pure function).
 This comes at a slight performance cost, however in practice the cost isn't too high and it makes the seperation of application data and GUI data very clean.
 - The layout model closely follows the CSS flexbox model.
 The default for CSS is `display:flex` instead of `display:static` (keep that in mind).
 Some semantics of CSS are not the same, especially the `image` and `vertical-align` properties.
   However, most attributes work in azul, same as they do in CSS, i.e. `color`, `linear-gradient`, etc.
 - azul trades a slight bit of performance for better usability. azul is not meant for game UIs, it is currently too slow for that (currently using 2 - 4 ms per frame)
-- azul does not have any asyncronous callbacks - you can implement them manually by using threads, but we will wait until the Rust compiler stabilizes async / await later this year (should be stabilized until Dec 2018).
-- azul links everything statically, including freetype and
+- azul links everything statically, including freetype and OSMesa (in case the target system has no hardware accelerated drawing available)

 ## Data model / Reactive programming